dantleech/blog/source/cv.md

 Personal
 --------

 - Like to try and go on a cycle tour once a year.
+Play piano and guitar, and
-- Play piano and guitar and this year I'm trying to record a metal song each month.
+- this year I'm trying to record a metal song each month and occasionally play in a band.
-- Run regularly
+- Regular runner.